moehriegitt/hob3l/doc/scadformat.md

 This specifies a sphere centered at [0,0,0] with the radius `r`.

+If `$fn` is non-0 but less than or equal to the `max-fn` parameter (e.g., set on the command line), then this renders a polyhedron like OpenSCAD 2015.3: $fn, or at least 3, will be the number of vertices in a polygon.

-Hob3l does not render the sphere as a polyhedron like OpenSCAD, but computes for each slice the ellipse cut from the ellipsoid defined by the sphere with its coordinate matrix.
+if `fn` is greater than `max-fn`, then instead, Hob3l computes for each slice the ellipse cut from the ellipsoid defined by the sphere with its coordinate matrix.
 The resulting ellipse will be converted into a polygon with `$fn` vertices.
 One of the vertices of the polygon shape is at y=0 in the positive x axis.

 This difference in rendering compared to OpenSCAD has numeric advantages for approximating the sphere in Z direction, particularly